TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 In most cases it is ok to use the firmware that is pre-installed on your FiPy but we recommend you upgrade it to the newest version to make sure everything is up to date.

-New versions and explenations of how to do the upgrade are made available on Pycom's own site here: https://docs.pycom.io/gettingstarted/installation/firmwaretool.html
+New versions and explanations of how to do the upgrade are made available on Pycom's own site here: https://docs.pycom.io/gettingstarted/installation/firmwaretool.html

-You are now ready to start creating your use case and register your device as a 'thing' in the IoT platform Telenor Managed IoT Cloud.
+You are now ready to start creating your use case and register your device as a 'Thing' in the IoT platform Telenor Managed IoT Cloud.

 ## 4. Register Your FiPy Dev-Kit in Telenor Managed IoT Cloud as an MQTT Thing